10 BEST APPS FOR BACKPACKERS TO SAVE YOU TIME AND MONEY

 Why we can’t travel without it: Although due to disputes on pay meaning Uber has been earning a bad rep recently, it is one of the best apps for backpackers to save money on expensive Airport Transfers.
 Uber is a great way to get from A to B when you are a bit short of time and is usually much cheaper and safer than taxis.
 In the way taxis can rip you off, take expensive detours or simply be impossible to find one in the first place – Uber solves all of these problems.
 Drivers are rated, price agreed before you get in the car and routes can be tracked and shared through social media.

 When attempting busy public transport with backpacks in 30 degree heat just won’t cut it, book an Uber which will take you door to door instead.
 Even easier it’s a cashless system and bonus points often awarded to the Uber drivers who give you local recommendations or let you choose the music.
-Just be careful not to use in countries where it is illegal, like us in Bucharest (you can read about that wee incident here).
+Just be careful not to use in countries where it is illegal, like us during our stay in Bucharest.

 Why not sign up here and get a discount off your first ride, saving you even more money!